vitelabs/crypto-info/README.md

 - [Vite Token Profile Guideline](tokens/vite-tutorial.en.md)

 ##  Gateways
 Cross-chain gateway provides a way to transfer digital assets between native chains and the Vite chain.
-You is able to setup your own gateway, and submit the gateway's information so it can be correctly presented in ViteX.
+You are able to setup your own gateway, and submit the gateway's information so it can be correctly presented in ViteX.
 - [Gateway Profile Guideline](gateways/gateway-info-tutorial.en.md)